How To Use Gym Equipment For Beginners – SWEAT

 The barbell bench press is a compound exercise that works several muscles at once, including the pectorals (chest muscles) and the anterior deltoids (front of the shoulders).
 Unlike push-ups, the bench press engages these muscles without placing as much strain on your wrists and shoulders.

-Lie on your back on the bench, looking up at the barbell resting in the weight rack.
-The bar should be roughly in line with your eyes to avoid making contact with the rack during your reps.
+Lie on your back on a bench positioned under a weights rack, looking up at the barbell resting in the rack.
+You should be able to hold the bar when you reach your arms up and it should be roughly in line with your eyes to avoid making contact with the rack during your reps.
 Hold the bar with an overhand grip, hands slightly wider than shoulder-width apart and push the bar out of the rack.
 Lower the bar to your chest with control, then push it back to the starting position.
 Repeat.

 If it’s your first time performing a bench press and a barbell feels too heavy, you can begin with a dumbbell bench press or the chest press machine — you can even do a chest press on a cable machine.